exonum/exonum-doc/src/advanced/serialization.md

   `0x01` for true, `0x00` for false.
 A message with other value stored in place of `bool` will not pass validation.
 Size: 1 byte.

+### Other types that have fixed-length serialization

+`Hash` and `PublicKey` types represent SHA-256 hashes and Ed25519 public keys and take 32 bytes.

 ### Arrays

 An array is a data structure consisting of a collection of same type elements.